Censorship of GitHub: Rationale

 GreatFire speculated that the attack was related to a popular White House petition calling for the denial of entry to the United States of the architects of the Great Firewall of China.
 The petition linked to a Gist containing names of 3 of the architects and their contact information.
 GreatFire also said that since GitHub is HTTPS only, Chinese authorities can't block individual pages and have to completely block the website, which helps explain why they would have to resort to the attack.
 InformationWeek noted the economic difficulty related to blocking GitHub: "What makes GitHub interesting from a censorship point of view is that it combines a critical business service—collaborative coding—with social interaction."

 DDoS attack

 On March 26, 2015, GitHub was the target of a distributed denial-of-service (DDoS) attack originating from China.
 It targeted two anti-censorship projects: GreatFire and cn-nytimes, the latter including instructions on how to access the Chinese version of The New York Times.
 GitHub blocked China-based IP addresses from visiting these repositories.
 If a visitor comes from China, the page would show "Repository unavailable because of the Chinese Internet Blacklist".
 Based on GitHub, they are doing this so "that our users in that jurisdiction may continue to have access to GitHub to collaborate and build software."
 They are now having a gov-takedowns repository to record all the government requirements they could show.
+It is believed that the attack was intended to suppress the projects.

+The attack traffic was created by injecting JavaScript code into the browsers of everyone who visited Baidu, China's most popular search engine.
+This code was causing the infected browsers to send HTTP requests to the targeted GitHub pages.